 As a Sleep Medicine fellow, you will enjoy a rich opportunity to encounter and provide care for a high volume of common and uncommon sleep medicine problems.
-The Center for Sleep Medicine at Mayo Clinic receives over 6,540 annual adult and 430 child or adolescent patient referrals annually from within the integrated Mayo Clinic practice, which includes the surrounding communities, as well as regional, national, and international patient referrals.
+The Center for Sleep Medicine at Mayo Clinic receives over 6,870 annual adult patient referrals and over 1,000 child or adolescent patient referrals annually from within the integrated Mayo Clinic practice, which includes the surrounding communities, as well as regional, national, and international patient referrals.